transloadit/uppy/website/src/docs/statusbar.md

 ## CSS

-The StatusBar plugin includes a CSS file for styling.
+The `@uppy/status-bar` plugin includes a CSS file for styling.
 If you are using the [`@uppy/dashboard`](/docs/dashboard) plugin, you do not need to include the styles for the StatusBar, because the Dashboard already includes it.

 The CSS file lives at `@uppy/status-bar/dist/style.css`.
 A minified version can be found at `@uppy/status-bar/dist/style.min.css`.